The 5 Worst Return Policies

 Amazon return policy

-# of Days to Return Item: 30 for many items, but varies by category.
+# of Days to Return Item: 30 for Amazon shipped items.

 officemax return policy